-DRAGEN is able to track up to four independent alignments for each read.
-These alignments may be chimeric, meaning they map different regions of the read, or they may be suboptimal mappings of the read to different areas of the alignment.
-Using common terminology, we refer to chimeric reads as supplemental, and to suboptimal reads as secondary.
+DRAGEN can track up to four independent alignments for each read.
+These alignments can be chimeric, meaning they map different regions of the read, or they may be suboptimal mappings of the read to different areas of the alignment.

 As DRAGEN tracks the four best alignments for a read, it gives priority to chimeric (supplemental) alignments over suboptimal (secondary).
 In other words, it tracks as many chimeric alignments as possible up to its limit of four.
 If there are fewer than four chimeric alignments, then the remaining slots are used to track suboptimal alignments mapq-max supp-aligns, sec-aligns